 Indonesia nuclear engineers exchange information with ThorCon CEO Lars Jorgensen at TRIGA reactor site.
 Both ThorCon and TRIGA use passive physics to stop chain reactions if overheating occurs.

 Indonesia is developing a roadmap for nuclear power

 In 2014 Indonesia’s ministry of energy published a poll showing nationwide public acceptance of nuclear fission power at 72%.
 By 2016 national acceptance had increased to 77.5%.

 Nuclear fission power is urgently needed, according to a 2018 consensus of Indonesia ministries and agencies meeting in Bali.
 Director of New and Renewable Energy, Mr. Harris, presented the Nuclear Power Plant Development Roadmap created by the Department of Energy, indicating that the first 1000 MWe nuclear power plant has to operate before 2027.
 Indonesia is requiring such new power plants to deliver electricity costing less than 7 cents/kWh, and also meet a mandatory grace period of 7 days, the time a reactor must sustain cooling without power.

 Ministry of Energy study

 The Indonesia Ministry of Energy signed a memorandum of understanding with ThorCon International, Pte.
-Ltd. on October 10, 2018.
-As the first step of the agreement, the Ministry of Energy is carrying out a study in conjunction with PLN on the safety and economics of the ThorCon demonstration plant.
+Ltd. in 2018.
+In 2019 the Ministry of Energy successfully completed a study in conjunction with PLN on the safety and economics of the ThorCon demonstration plant.
 It will also locate a site for the plant.
-The study began in January of 2019 and is expected to be completed in June of 2019 when its recommendations will be presented to the President of Indonesia.
+The recommendations will be presented to the President of Indonesia.